3 years full time / 6 years part time

 Unlike other courses, our Bachelor of Illustration specialises solely in illustration blending foundational and modern craft elements that explore drawing, design and contemporary media context.

-With this qualification in hand, you can become an Illustrator, Art Curator, Publisher, Exhibition Designer or Creative Artist.
+With this qualification in hand, you can work as an Illustrator in many diverse settings, such as community murals, graphic novels, animation, art direction, and book illustrations.
+You may also go onto a career as an Art Curator, Publisher, Exhibition Designer or Creative Artist.

 This unique degree sets you up to succeed, addressing business practice and opportunities for entrepreneurship in today’s creative arts industry.